matheusimlau/userApp/README.md

 ## When all running open up your browser and type http://127.0.0.1:8080/ in the url tab to open the app!

-## pass the -d flag with you want to run in detached mode

 ## To run the application locally in case you dont have or don't want to use docker you can create a virtual environment